 Painful joints: hip dysplasia, arthrosis & co.

 Probably one of the most well-known joint disorders that dogs suffer from is hip dysplasia, HD for short.
 It affects large and heavy dog breeds in particular, but smaller dogs can also suffer from malformation of the hip joint.
 Both hip and and elbow dysplasia (ED) are hereditary.
-Breeders attempt to reduce the outbreak of these diseases amongst their dogs with genetic tests and strict selection of breeding animals.
+Breeders attempt to reduce the outbreak of these diseases with genetic tests and strict breeding selection.
 However, incorrect or lacking exercise, excess weight and the wrong diet can lead to joint problems.

 Causes of joint disorders